 Les was Chair of the Business and Economics Panel of the 2018 Performance-Based Research Fund (PBRF) New Zealand research assessment exercise.
 He is co-editor-in-chief and joint founding editor of the Journal of Economic Surveys.
 He has published on a wide range of topics including sustainable development, NZ economic history and applied financial economics.

 He has received research funding from the Marsden Fund, the Health Research Council, the Leverhulme Fund and as it was called at the time, the Public Good Science Fund (PGSF).
 He is also currently deputy chair of the International Advisory Board of the Ageing Well, National Science Challenge (NSC).

 Grant is the Director of Ichor Leadership Search, a Wellington-based executive search firm that has a portfolio of clients across the public, private and not-for-profit sectors in New Zealand.
 Well-known for delivering advice that works to enhance organisational success, Grant’s particular expertise is in leading national and international search assignments and completing complex leadership appointments.

 With over 30 years’ experience in executive search, Grant has developed long-standing client relationships advising Boards, Chief Executives and senior leaders.
 His consulting career began with an international search firm, which he became a Director of in 1991.

 Grant holds a Bachelor of Education from the University of Canterbury, and a Diploma in Business Studies from Massey University.
 He is a member of the Institute of Directors.
-Grant Chairs the Board’s Remuneration Committee.
+Grant Chairs the Board’s Remuneration and HR Committee.

 Bruce has been specialising in providing corporate finance advice and assistance to clients since 1985.
 He was a partner with PricewaterhouseCoopers (PwC) for 25 years and continues to provide a diverse range of commercial and financial advice to both the private and public sectors.